Umar-Zak/Movee/README.md

 ## Unit Tests

-I have included 2 unit tests in this project to test the state of the app when the API call was successfull and when it isn't.
+I have included 2 unit tests in this project to test the state of the app when the API call is successfull and when it isn't.
 To view test results, run `npm start`